 Figure 3: Site-directed mutagenesis.
 In site-directed mutagenesis, the specific mutation is introduced into the primers that are used for the initial PCR reaction.

 Gene knockout and gene targeting by homologous recombination

 Homologous recombination (HR) is a naturally occurring process that facilitates the exchange of genetic materials between two similar DNA sequences.
 It is involved in fixing deleterious DNA damage, such as DNA double-stranded breaks.
 It also promotes the exchange of genetic materials between homologous chromosomes in meiosis for spores and gamete production.
 Therefore, HR is a critical process that maintains genome integrity in a single organism, while promoting genetic variation in a population.
 Not surprisingly, HR is conserved in all domains of life.

 The conservation of HR throughout evolution has allowed scientists to perform high-precision gene knockout and gene targeting in many model organisms, including bacteria, yeast and mouse (4).
 In a typical gene-targeting scenario, a host gene is replaced with a selectable marker.
 The selectable marker is PCR-amplified so that the flanking sequences are identical to the up-stream and down-stream sequences of the host gene.
 The flanking sequences are required for HR to guide and integrate the marker into the host genome at the desired locus (Figure 4).

-With the help of high-precision robotics, the availability of deletion libraries has permitted scientists to perform high-throughput screening assays to probe for drug targets, to identify genetic interactions on a genome-wide level, and to study the complexity of genetic networks.
+With the help of high-precision robotics, the availability of deletion libraries has permitted scientists to perform high-throughput screening assays to probe for drug targets, identify genetic interactions on a genome-wide level, and study the complexity of genetic networks.